-The following image indicates the location of the power-adapter port and provides a visual representation of the removal procedure.
+The following image(s) indicate the location of the power-adapter port and provides a visual representation of the removal procedure.

-- 1. Remove the two screws (M2x3.5) that secure the right display-hinge to the system board and palm-rest and keyboard assembly. - 2.
-Remove the screw (M2.5x5) that secures the right display-hinge to the system board and palm-rest and keyboard assembly. - 3.
-Open the right display-hinge at an angle of 90 degrees. - 4.
-Disconnect the power-adapter port cable from the system board. - 5.
-Remove the power-adapter port cable from the routing guide on the palm-rest and keyboard assembly. - 6.
-Remove the screw (M2x3) that secures the power-adapter port to the palm-rest and keyboard assembly. - 7.
-Lift the power-adapter port along with its cable, off the palm-rest and keyboard assembly.
+- 1. Remove the screw (M2x5) that secures the right display-hinge to the palm-rest assembly. - 2.
+Remove the screw (M2x3.5) that secures the right display-hinge to the system board and palm-rest assembly. - 3.
+Pry open the right display-hinge. - 4.
+Peel off the tape the secures the power-adapter port cable to the system board. - 5.
+Disconnect the power-adapter port cable from the system board. - $\textbf{6.} \ \ \text{Remove the screw (M2x3) that secures the power-adapter port to the palm-rest assembly}.$ - 7.
+Remove the power-adapter port cable from the routing guide on the palm-rest assembly. - 8.
+Lift the power-adapter port along with its cable off the palm-rest assembly.